mk-fg/fgtk/README.rst

-Tool also allows to check or list pids within scopes/slices with -c/-l options (to e.g. check if named scope already started or something running in a slice), as well as wait on these (-q option, can be used to queue/run commands in sequence).
+Tool also allows to check or list pids within scopes/slices with -c/-l options (to e.g. check if named scope already started or something running in a slice), as well as waiting on these (-q option, can be used to queue/run commands in sequence) and manipulating associated cgroup limits easily (-v option).

 Run without any args/opts or with -h/--help to get more detailed usage info.